-Regional Screen Scotland aims to enable more people, in more places, to share great screen experiences and, in doing so, demonstrate the social and economic benefits of cinema for local communities.
+Regional Screen Scotland, the charity that operates Screen Machine, aims to enable more people, in more places, to share great screen experiences.
+In doing so, we demonstrate the social and economic benefits of cinema for local communities.
 The Screen Machine is our flagship.

-At Regional Screen Scotland we care deeply about our audiences.
-As a team, we take an inclusive approach to what we present on the Screen Machine.
-Every community the Screen Machine visits is made up of a range of ages, genders, and backgrounds, as well as individuals and groups with particular needs and interests.
+We care deeply about our audiences.
+As a team, we take an inclusive approach to what we present on Screen Machine.
+All the communities we visit include a range of ages, genders, and backgrounds, as well as individuals and groups with particular needs and interests.
 Digital technology enables us to host and present a wide range of content to match that community diversity.

 We will aim to ensure that our marketing material, in all forms, presents our programmes as honestly and accurately as possible, allowing our audiences to decide for themselves what they want to see.
 And we will also ensure that our audiences have a range of opportunities to let us know what they think of our programmes, and to enable a mutually beneficial dialogue.